-Forthcoming will be copies of the resolutions adopting the budget and the annual plan, appropriating funds for the budget, and the resolution to set the mill levy.
-Certification of the mill levy sent to the county will also be included.
+Items accompanying the 2023 budget are, copies of the resolutions adopting the budget and the annual plan, appropriating funds for the budget, and the resolution to set the mill levy.
+Certification of the mill levy sent to the county is also included.

 Pueblo City-County Library District receives the major amount of its funding from property tax generated in Pueblo County.
 The boundaries of the County and the Library District are contiguous, so no other property taxes are received.
-Approximately 88% of the combined funds revenues for the District are derived from property tax.
-The remainder is received through specific ownership tax, interest on investments, donations, contract, grants, photocopy fees, miscellaneous revenue, and contributions from the Friends of the Library and the Pueblo Library Foundation.
+Approximately 85% of the combined funds revenues for the District are derived from property tax.
+The remainder is received through specific ownership tax, interest on investments, donations, contracts, grants, photocopy fees, miscellaneous revenue, and contributions from the Friends of the Library and the Pueblo Library Foundation.